antonmihaylov/php-laravel-docker-starter/README.md

 - Clone the repo
 - Build the docker images:
   `docker-compose build`  or `./d build)`
-- To test it - add an simple index.html file in src/
+- To test it - add an simple index.html file in src/public/.
+    (If you're having problems with permissions inside the src folder do:
+ `sudo chmod -R o+rw ./src`)

 - Run the containers:
     `docker-compose up -d` or `./d up`
 - Go to localhost:8080 and see if your test html file comes up
+- If you want to change something, you don't need to rebuild the docker images or to restart the containers.
+Just edit the html file and refresh your browser.
 - Shut down the containers:
   `docker-compose down` or `./d down`